Income: Income growth

 Income per capita has been increasing steadily in most countries.
 Many factors contribute to people having a higher income, including education, globalisation and favorable political circumstances such as economic freedom and peace.
 Increases in income also tend to lead to people choosing to work fewer hours.

 Developed countries (defined as countries with a "developed economy") have higher incomes as opposed to developing countries tending to have lower incomes.

+Factors contributing to higher income

+Education has a positive effect on the level of income.
+Education increases the skills of the workforce, which in turn increases its productivity (and thus higher wages).
+Gary Becker developed a Human Capital Theory, which emphasizes that investment in education and training lead to efficiency gains, and by extension to economic growth.

+Globalization can increase incomes by integrating markets, and allowing individuals greater possibilities of income increases through efficient allocation of resources and expanding existing wealth.

+Generally, countries more open to trade have higher incomes.
+And while globalization tends to increase average income in a country, it does so unequally.
+Sachs and Warner claim, that "countries with open economies will converge to the same level of income, although admittedly it will take a long time."

 Income inequality

 Income inequality is the extent to which income is distributed in an uneven manner.
 It can be measured by various methods, including the Lorenz curve and the Gini coefficient.
 Many economists argue that certain amounts of inequality are necessary and desirable but that excessive inequality leads to efficiency problems and social injustice.
 Thereby necessitating initiatives like the United Nations Sustainable Development Goal 10 aimed at reducing inequality.

+National Income

 National income, measured by statistics such as net national income (NNI), measures the total income of individuals, corporations, and government in the economy.
 For more information see Measures of national income and output.

+The total output of an economy equals its total income.
+From this viewpoint, GDP can be an indicator and measurement of national income since it measures a nation's total production of goods and services produced within the borders of one country and its total income simultaneously.
+GDP is measured through factors of production (inputs) and the production function (the ability to turn inputs into outputs).
+One important note in this is income distribution working through the factor market and how national income is divided among these factors.
+For this examination, the Neoclassical theory of distribution and factor prices is the modern theory to look into.